jc-roth/mwave/docs/quickstart.rst

 transformation.
 Therefore the imperfect phase imprinted by the Bragg process cancels out in this output port.

-See the :ref:`numercal_evaluation_sci` section for a more detailed example of how to implement the :py:meth:`mwave.symbolic.Unitary.gen_numeric` function.
+See the :doc:`/examples/systematics/sci_diffraction_phase_calculation` section for a more detailed example of how to implement the :py:meth:`mwave.symbolic.Unitary.gen_numeric` function.

 Sometimes we might be interested in having more direct control over the phases that contribute to this numerical calculation.
 To help with this :code:`mwave` provides the code generation function :py:meth:`mwave.symbolic.Interferometer.generate_code_outline`: